addiment/yuri/README.md

 Here's something you can't do in yuri: **you can't mutate variables.** at all. this is a feature.

-## Program Structure

-I didn't like the rigid nature of GLSL, and HLSL scares me (microsoft), so I wanted to make sure that yuri supported modular programs.

-Yuri only supports 2 shader stages, vertex and fragment.
-I will implement the others if I ever need them, which is unlikely.
-Compute would be the most likely, but with what I do, geometry/tesselation is probably not happening.

-Simple fragment and vertex shaders have simple outputs;
-fragment shaders output color, vertex shaders output position (as well as whatever else you want them to).

-### Modules

-A

 ### Fragment Shaders

 For fragment shaders, I am ignoring a few things: